 Adam will always work across party lines to develop real solutions to the challenges too many hardworking families face every day.
 He believes we must protect those with pre-existing conditions, bring down the cost of prescription drugs, and that Florida must finally expand its Medicaid program.

 Adam believes every Floridian deserves access to quality, affordable health care.
 To lower costs and deliver better care for families across Florida, Adam supports offering individuals the freedom to buy into a public insurance option.
 This would expand access to more Americans, while allowing those who like their private insurance to keep it.
-As a veteran, Adam believes it’s time to follow the lead of the VA and finally allow the federal government to negotiate with drug companies to bring down the high cost of prescription drugs. and protecting people with preexisting conditions like cancer and asthma.
+As a veteran, Adam believes it’s time to follow the lead of the VA and finally allow the federal government to negotiate with drug companies to bring down the high cost of prescription drugs.

 As a veteran, Adam has always valued service and put country before party, and is running for Congress to bring those values back to Washington.
 A former U.S. Navy officer who served in Iraq and earned the Bronze Star, Adam understands the importance of serving those who have served us.
 That’s why he’ll be a champion for our veterans in Congress.